 College of Arts and Letters Learning Communities meet for a period of at least six months; have voluntary membership; meet at a designated time and in an environment conducive to learning; develop empathy among members; operate by consensus, not majority; develop their own culture, openness, and trust; engage complex problems; energize and empower participants; have the potential of transforming institutions into learning organizations; and are holistic in approach.

 CAL Learning Communities typically meet once a month for an academic year, and activities range from some discussion around projects and/or readings to more hands-on building, creating, and doing.
 Some learning communities have specific products (e.g., grant proposals, courses, collaboratively constructed conference presentations, or manuscripts); others do not have set or specific products.

-The 2017-2018 FLC will seek to engage participants in discussions about proficiency standards, teaching, and assessment, especially in light of the data from the Language Flagship Proficiency Initiative.
-In monthly meetings, educators from all levels will discuss research findings, teaching approaches and techniques, and their intersection.
-Discussions will be tailored to the contexts and needs of the FLC participants.
+The 2017-2018 FLC engaged participants in discussions about proficiency standards, teaching, and assessment, especially in light of the data from the Language Flagship Proficiency Initiative.
+In monthly meetings, educators from all levels discussed research findings, teaching approaches and techniques, and their intersection.

 Building Bridges: Language, Acquisition, and Teaching (Spring 2016)

 This Learning Community engaged participants in discussions about language acquisition and how it informs classroom practice.
 In monthly meetings, educators from all levels discussed research findings, teaching approaches and techniques, and their intersection.
 Discussions were tailored to the contexts and needs of the participants.
 Meetings were broadcasted/recorded through Zoom in order to allow flexible participation.